kumuluz/kumuluzee-cors/README.md

 > KumuluzEE CORS filter extension for the KumuluzEE microservice framework.

-KumuluzEE CORS is CORS filter extension for the KumuluzEE microservice framework.
-It enables fitting of Cross-Origin Resource Sharing support to Java web applications.
+KumuluzEE CORS project is CORS filter extension for the KumuluzEE microservice framework.
+It enables fitting of Cross-Origin Resource
+Sharing support to Java web applications.

 CORS supports: